polybase/polybase-db-docs/docs/write-data.md

 All data on Spacetime is publicly accessible (like a blockchain).
 Therefore it is important to ensure private information is encrypted.
 You can encrypt data however you like, including using a user wallet's public key.

+You can also view a [demo app for Spacetime](https://social.testnet.spacetime.xyz) to see it working in action.

 ### Option 1: User's wallet through an extension